 In July 2014, the International Federation for Human Rights (FIDH), of which FLAC is a member organisation, lodged this landmark Collective Complaint to the European Committee of Social Rights around housing procedures and standards applied to social tenancies in Ireland which adversely affect social inclusion.
 The Complaint was deemed admissible by the Committee in March 2015.

-While the process is still ongoing, it is hoped that a finding in violation of the European Charter on Social Rights will be used as leverage in bringing safe housing to 20 local authority estates, while inspiring other social movements to use the collective complaint mechanism.
+In October 2018, the Irish Government will be asked to notify the European Committee of Social Rights of measures taken or planned to rectify housing conditions in the year since the decision was published.
+This violation of the Charter will be now used as leverage in bringing safe housing to 20 local authority estates, while hopefully inspiring other social movements to use the collective complaint mechanism.